apache/pulsar-site/site2/website-next/docs/admin-api-topics.md

   -   **storageSize**: The sum of the ledgers' storage size for this topic.
 The space used to store the messages for the topic.

+  -   **earliestMsgPublishTimeInBacklogs**: The publish time of the earliest message in the backlog (ms).

   -   **bytesInCounter**: Total bytes published to the topic.

   -   **msgInCounter**: Total messages published to the topic.